 Any type of document can be mapped to Quinyx.
-Most common is an employment agreement, however other types of documents can also be mapped.
-The document must be in pdf format.
-If the original is in any other format, it needs to be saved as a pdf.
+The most common is an employment agreement, however, other types of documents can also be mapped.
+The document must be in PDF format.
+If the original is in any other format, it needs to be saved as a PDF.

 PDF mapping tags